mctweb/torphins-playgroup/content/pages/about.md

         name: Charlotte Miller
         download: /static/uploads/meet-the-team-charlotte.pdf
         image: /static/uploads/Charlotte.png
-  - type: header
-    flip: false
-    title: Fees & Funding
-    body: "#### Sessions run from 09.00 until 12.00 and from 12.00 until 15.00.
-      Children can stay for one or both sessions. "
-    image: /static/uploads/torphins-playgroup-0005.png
   - type: general-section
     flip: false
     body: "Whole day sessions will include lunch.
-Children will be provided with a healthy hot lunch provided by the Aberdeenshire Schools catering service (further information below).
+Children will be given a hot healthy lunch provided by Aberdeenshire Schools catering service (further information below).
 Children with funded places are entitled to the hot lunch option free as part of the scheme.\r

       A healthy snack of fruit or vegetables is included in both the morning and afternoon sessions – there is no charge to families for